.NET Best Practices: Architecture & Design Patterns

 When do you most need patterns?
 The answer is particularly when you're developing a framework on your own.
 Building a framework involves integrating new features while maintaining backward compatibility, a challenge that can be significantly simplified through the proper application of patterns.
 Therefore, in this final part of the training, we will construct a reusable library.
 During this process, we will encounter several challenges and address them by applying the appropriate patterns.

-• Building Command Objects - extending WPF's ICommand interface.
+• Building Command Objects - extending ICommand's interface

 • LAB: Implementing Undo/Redo logic as a reusable library

 So, how can you become a better developer?
 One of the best ways is to learn about design patterns.
 Design Patterns provide reusable solutions for common software design challenges.
 In this training, we identify software design problems and explore how to address them using the most suitable Design Pattern.
+We will discuss creational, behavioral and structural patterns.
 All examples and labs use the latest LTS version of .NET and Visual Studio.
 Labs also work with any recent .NET and VS version.

 This course is intended for experienced programmers who are familiar with C# and have a working experience of .NET.